 - Get enough sleep.
 A good night’s sleep helps keep in balance the hormones that influence your feelings of hunger and fullness.

 - Try focusing on and enjoying each meal as you eat it.
-Intentionally remembering the food you’ve eaten each day may help reduce feelings of hunger.
+Intentionally remembering the food you’ve eaten each day reduce feelings of hunger.

 - Distraction can help alleviate hunger pangs.
 Try reading, talking with a friend, working on a project that interests you, putting on loud music, brushing your teeth, taking a walk, or visualizing your health goals.